Drugs Used in Mechanical Ventilation Graphic

 Propofol (Diprivan)

-73. Benzodiazepines are normally well absorbed in what?
+73. Benzodiazepines are typically well absorbed in which part of the body?

-75. The Ramsay Scale is not suitable for what types of patients?
+75. The Ramsay Scale is not suitable for which types of patients?

-Paralyzed patients, since they cannot perform required commands.
+Paralyzed patients, as they cannot perform the required commands.

 Final Thoughts